Paranormal Activity 3: Production

-Principal photography began on June 6, 2011 and ended on August 5.
+Principal photography began on June 6, 2011, and ended on August 5.
 At the time during production, the film was under the name "Sports Camp".
 The film was directed by Henry Joost and Ariel Schulman (who both directed the documentary Catfish).
 Jason Blum, Oren Peli and Steven Schneider produced, along with Akiva Goldsman serving as executive producer.
 With a script written by Christopher Landon, the prequel was released on October 21, 2011.
-In some of the trailers, many of the scenes weren't shown in the final cut, which angered many of the fans.

-Once again using unique social media strategy after the success of the first two films, Paranormal Activity 3 created the "Tweet Your Scream" campaign on Twitter in preparation for the release.
+Once again using unique social media strategy after the success of the first two films, Paranormal Activity 3 created the "Tweet Your Scream" campaign on Twitter in preparation for the release and Paranormal Activity 3 Demon Summoner app.

 Reception

 Box office

 The film performed even better than its predecessors, grossing $8 million from midnight showings, setting yet another record for a horror film.
 Its total Friday gross was an estimated $26.2 million, which was the best opening day gross for a 2011 film since Harry Potter and the Deathly Hallows – Part 2 in July.
-Bringing its total to $52.6 million, it set a new record for the franchise, a horror film (Paranormal Activity 2, $40.6 million).
-At the time of its release, it set a new opening weekend record for a film released in the month of October as well as the fall season (later surpassed by Gravity in 2013 with a weekend gross of $55.8 million).

-Paranormal Activity 3 grossed $104,028,807 in the United States and Canada, along with $101,675,011 in other countries, for a worldwide total of $205,703,818, making it the highest-grossing film in the 'Paranormal Activity' series.
+Bringing its total to $52.6 million, it set a new record for the franchise, surpassing Paranormal Activity 2s $40.6 million.
+At the time of its release, it also set new opening weekend records for a film released in the month of October, as well as the fall season (later surpassed by Gravity in 2013 with a weekend gross of $55.8 million).Paranormal Activity 3 grossed $104,028,807 in the United States and Canada, along with $101,675,011 in other countries, for a worldwide total of $205,703,818, making it the highest-grossing film in the Paranormal Activity series.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 66% based on reviews from 125 critics, with an average rating of 6/10.
+On Rotten Tomatoes, the film has an approval rating of 67%, based on reviews from 123 critics, with an average rating of 6.1/10.
 The website's consensus is, "While the jolts and thrills are undeniably subject to the diminishing returns that plague most horror sequels, Paranormal Activity 3 is a surprisingly spine-tingling treat."
-Metacritic, gives the film a weighted average score of 59 out of 100 based on reviews from 25 critics, indicating "mixed or average reviews".
+Metacritic gives the film a weighted average score of 59 out of 100, based on reviews from 25 critics, indicating "mixed or average reviews".
 CinemaScore polls reported that the average grade moviegoers gave the film was a "C+" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film a single star out of four, stating that "the appeal has worn threadbare", but predicting that the film would fare well at the box office nevertheless.

-Kim Newman of Empire Magazine gave it 3 out of 5 and wrote: "If you don't expect innovation from a part three, then this won't disappoint: it may be hokey, but the scares still work."
+Roger Ebert of the Chicago Sun-Times gave the film a single star out of four, stating that "the appeal has worn threadbare", but predicted that the film would fare well at the box office nevertheless.
+Kim Newman of Empire gave it 3 out of 5, writing, "If you don't expect innovation from a part three, then this won't disappoint: it may be hokey, but the scares still work."